 Best Professional Platinum Spark Plugs: ACDelco 41-962

-Dual platinum tips help the ADDelco deliver a clean spark and long life.
+Dual platinum tips enables the ACDelco Platinum Spark Plugs to deliver a cleaner spark and longer service life.
 It’s not uncommon to see these plugs keeping cars with 200,000 miles chugging along!

-ACDelco is another brand which features high on car lovers’ lists.
-The company is known for the excellent parts it provides to the motor industry.
+ACDelco is another brand which ranks high on the list of the best spark plugs for import or domestic vehicles.
+The company is known for the excellent parts it provides to the motoring industry.
 You can consider this as a wise option when you’re in need of new spark plugs.

 - One problem with spark plugs occurs when the spark gap changes; this could cause misfires.
-Luckily, this spark plug is designed and the metal fortified so the distance stays consistent throughout its use.
-This means you will have fewer misfires and the same amount of power will always be necessary to create enough spark to result in combustion
+Luckily, this spark plug is designed with fortified metal components so the spark plug gaps remain consistent throughout.
+This means you will have fewer misfires and the same amount of power will always be necessary to create enough spark to result in combustion.

 NGK is an excellent brand to consider for your vehicle.
 You’re guaranteed high quality, and this product’s additional features in terms of its seal and corrosion protection will enhance its functionality further.